Joseph McCarthy: Army–McCarthy hearings

-In Gallup polls of January 1954, 50% of those polled had a positive opinion of McCarthy.
+In Gallup polls of January 1954, 50% of those polled had a favorable opinion of McCarthy.
 In June, that number had fallen to 34%.
-In the same polls, those with a negative opinion of McCarthy increased from 29% to 45%.
+In the same polls, those with a unfavorable opinion of McCarthy increased from 29% to 45%.

 An increasing number of Republicans and conservatives were coming to see McCarthy as a liability to the party and to anti-communism.
 Representative George H. Bender noted, "There is a growing impatience with the Republican Party.
 McCarthyism has become a synonym for witch-hunting, Star Chamber methods, and the denial of ... civil liberties."
 Frederick Woltman, a reporter with a long-standing reputation as a staunch anti-communist, wrote a five-part series of articles criticizing McCarthy in the New York World-Telegram.
 He stated that McCarthy "has become a major liability to the cause of anti-communism", and accused him of "wild twisting of facts and near-facts [that] repels authorities in the field".

 The most famous incident in the hearings was an exchange between McCarthy and the army's chief legal representative, Joseph Nye Welch.
 On June 9, 1954, the 30th day of the hearings, Welch challenged Roy Cohn to provide U.S. Attorney General Herbert Brownell Jr. with McCarthy's list of 130 Communists or subversives in defense plants "before the sun goes down".
 McCarthy stepped in and said that if Welch was so concerned about persons aiding the Communist Party, he should check on a man in his Boston law office named Fred Fisher, who had once belonged to the National Lawyers Guild, a progressive lawyers' association.

 In an impassioned defense of Fisher, Welch responded, "Until this moment, Senator, I think I never really gauged your cruelty or your recklessness ..."
 When McCarthy resumed his attack, Welch interrupted him: "Let us not assassinate this lad further, Senator.
 You've done enough.
 Have you no sense of decency, Sir, at long last?
 Have you left no sense of decency?"
 When McCarthy once again persisted, Welch cut him off and demanded the chairman "call the next witness".
 At that point, the gallery erupted in applause and a recess was called.